Outline of the Game

 Handicap Games

 In Advantage Play, the starting scores are adjusted depending on the players' handicaps so that the stronger player may have to score more than 7 hoops to win a 13-point game and the weaker player fewer than 7 hoops.
-In a closely contested game, it may be necessary to play a 14th hoop (hoop 4 again) or even a 15th hoop (hoop 1 again) to get a result.
+In a closely contested game, it may be necessary to play more than 13 hoops to get a result.

-In doubles, the handicaps of the two players are added together and divided by two (halves are rounded up) and the starting scores are then taken from the table.
+In doubles, the handicaps of the two players are added together and divided by two (halves are rounded up).